Cover Letter Mastery

 [Current Rank]

 Why it works: Promotion boards look for vision.
-This template shows you have one (safety, community, culture).
-It also demonstrates you’ve already been doing the job (acting captain, training programs).
+This template delivers one — safety, community, culture.
+It also proves you’ve already been doing the captain’s job (acting captain role, training programs that produced measurable results).

 Template #7: Military-to-Firefighter Transition

 You served.
-Now you want to serve in a different way.
+Now you want to serve differently.
 Your military experience is a massive advantage — if you translate it correctly for civilian hiring boards.
+Most veterans don’t.
+This template does.

 Subject: Firefighter Application — [Your Name] — US [Branch] Veteran